Parsl/parsl/docs/userguide/futures.rst

       # the result from the app *10*
       print(doubled_x.result())

-3. The AppFuture itself can be passed to another decorate app.
-The apps can will wait till all of the AppFutures that are inputs are resolved and then proceed with execution.
+3. The AppFuture itself can be passed to another decorated app.
+Such and app will wait untill all of the AppFutures that are inputs are resolved and then proceed with execution.

    .. code-block:: python